-Most of know about “THE TAJ MAHAL”, and it is the Seven Wonders of the World and a UNESCO World Heritage Site is a famous Indian landmark and a tourist magnet, attracting millions of tourists around the corner of the world, but do you know awesome facts about Taj Mahal?
+Most of us know about “THE TAJ MAHAL”, and it is the Seven Wonders of the World and a UNESCO World Heritage Site is a famous Indian landmark and a tourist magnet, attracting millions of tourists around the corner of the world, but do you know awesome facts about Taj Mahal?

 Here are some Amazing Facts about Taj Mahal, that you need to know:

-The construction began in 1632 and completed in 1653.
-It took 20 years and a number of 20,000 workers approximately to complete.
+The construction go about in 1632 and ended in 1653.
+It took 20 years and a number of 20,000 workers round about to complete.

-The material used for construction was carried to the site by a whopping 1000 elephants
+The stuff used for construction was carried to the site by a whopping 1000 elephants

-The architecture is a combination of Indian, Persian and Islamic Styles.
+The architecture is a blend of Indian, Persian and Islamic Styles.

 Raw marbles were brought from Rajasthan, Tibet, Afghanistan and China.
 All the Inlay, cutting and finishing work were done in Agra.